aadarshkumarr/FlynautAssessment/README.md

 3. `"KL" > "S"`: This comparison involves the strings `"KL"` and `"S"`.
 Similarly to the previous example, JavaScript compares the characters based on their Unicode values.
 The first character of `"KL"` is `"K"`, and the first character of `"S"` is `"S"`.
 In Unicode, `"K"` comes after `"S"`, so `"KL"` is considered greater than `"S"`.
 Thus, `"KL" > "S"` evaluates to `false`.

-To summarize, the first comparison evaluates to `false` because a string is not directly comparable to a number.
+The first comparison evaluates to `false` because a string is not directly comparable to a number.
 The second comparison evaluates to `false` because `"2"` is considered smaller than `"21"` in the context of string comparison.
 The third comparison evaluates to `false` because `"KL"` is considered smaller than `"S"` in the context of string comparison based on Unicode values.

 ---
 ## Problem 5)